uzh-rpg/rpg_davis_simulator/README.md

 To run the render script, set the parameters ``scene_name`` and ``dataset_name`` in the launch file ``render_dataset.launch``, and then execute the render script:

     roslaunch dvs_simulator_py render_dataset.launch

+An example scene ``example.blend`` is provided for you to get started with.

 A new folder will be created in a sub-folder ``datasets/full_datasets/dataset_name`` containing all the necessary data to run the DVS simulator.